 - Pack rope or a pegless clothesline for drying clothes

 - Save your larger loads for the caravan park

-- Carry a stash of gold coins for the laundromat machines
+- Carry a stash of gold coins for the laundromat / laundrette machines

-- Use a ziplock bag for decanting 1 loads worth of powder
+- Use a Ziplock bag for decanting one load-worth of powder

 - Leave your washing basket or bag on top of your machine to save everyone time